Graduate Certificate in Foods and Nutrition

 FSN 436 Food Law.
 Examination and discussion of federal and state laws and regulations applying to the processing, handling, distribution and serving of food products.
 3 cr.
 Spring.
 On-line.
 Dr. Al Bushway.

 FSN 501 Advanced Human Nutrition.
-Basic nutriion science with emphasis on energy, protein, vitamin, macro-mineral and endocrine function and metabolism.
+Basic nutrition science with emphasis on energy, protein, vitamin, macro-mineral and endocrine function and metabolism.
 Prerequisite: FSN 410 or permission.
 Cr.
-3. Summer 2015.
+3 Summer, odd years.
 On-line.
 Dr. Camire.

 FSN 502 Food Preservation.
 Chemicals and processes (freezing, dehydration, canning, irradiation, extrusion) used to extend food quality and safety.
 3 cr.
 Fall, even years, Dr. A. Bushway, On-line.

 FSN 508 Nutrition and Aging.
 Roles of nutrients, foods and supplements in maintaining health during aging.
 Prerequisite: FSN 301 or permission.
 Cr.
 3 .
-Spring, odd years.
+Spring, even years.
 On-line.
 Dr. Camire.

 FSN 514 Principles of Thermal Processing.
 Principles of processing of low-acid canned foods and acidified foods, including an understanding of thermal process schedules, types of processing equipment, sanitation and spoilage of thermally processed foods.
 1 cr.
 Offered on demand, On-line.